 *FIDE Rating List July 1973.

 Original collections: Game Collection: WCC Index (Polugaevsky-Karpov 1974) by User: Suenteus Po and Game Collection: Karpov - Polugaevsky Candidates Quarterfinal '74 by User: Tabanus.
 The text was first written by User: Paint My Dragon.
-Game dates are from AP reports in Dutch and American newspapers and The Times.
+Game dates are from AP reports in Dutch and American newspapers and in The Times.